MPAS-Dev/compass/test/_sources/users_guide/machines/index.rst.txt

 .. code-block:: cfg

-    # The paths section describes paths that are used within the ocean core test
-    # cases.
     [paths]

+    # The root to a location where the mesh_database, initial_condition_database,
+    # and bathymetry_database for MPAS-Ocean will be cached
+    ocean_database_root = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/

-    # The mesh_database and the initial_condition_database are locations where
+    # The root to a location where the mesh_database and initial_condition_database
-    # meshes / initial conditions might be found on a specific machine.
-They can be
-    # the same directory, or different directory.
-Additionally, if they are empty
-    # some test cases might download data into them, which will then be reused if
-    # the test case is run again later.
-    mesh_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/mesh_database
-    initial_condition_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/initial_condition_database
-    bathymetry_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/bathymetry_database

-    # the path to the base conda environment where compass environments have
-    # been created
+    # for MALI will be cached
-    compass_envs = /usr/projects/climate/SHARED_CLIMATE/anaconda_envs/base
+    landice_database_root = /usr/projects/regionalclimate/COMMON_MPAS/mpas_standalonedata/mpas-albany-landice

     # The parallel section describes options related to running tests in parallel